 • Emergency Medical Services Management

 • Health Education

 • Health Science

-• Human Services (offered through the School of Human Services, an adult education weekend program)
+• Human Services (offered through the School of Professional and Continuing Studies, an adult education weekend program)

 • Mathematics and Computer Technology

 • Movement and Sports Studies

 • Nutritional Sciences

 • Physical Education